 Have you been wanting to learn how to paint metal patio furniture like a pro?
 Then today’s your lucky day!
-Check out this tutorial all the details.
+Check out this tutorial for all the details.

 Isn’t paint wonderful?
-Not only does is come in a wide variety of colors and textures, but it truly can make a world of difference with even the most unappealing items.
+Not only does it come in a wide variety of colors and textures, but it truly can make a world of difference with even the most unappealing items.
 In fact, I would dare to say that over half of the items I own end up getting a few different coats of paint every few years.
 Yikes!

 For instance, I’ve only been living in this new house my husband and I purchased back in March, and I’ve already painted my kitchen cabinets.
 I’m crossing my fingers I won’t get that bug to repaint them anytime soon because it was a HUGE project!